AnimatedRNG/rusty-raisr/README.md

 This tool upscales images using Google's RAISR algorithm.

-_TODO_: Implement the training part of the algorithm.
+_TODO_: Finish the training part of the algorithm.
 Currently, this tool uses a filterbank that is exported from movehand's [Python implementation](https://github.com/movehand/raisr).

 # Usage

 ```
 USAGE:
-    rusty_raisr [OPTIONS] <input> <output>
+    rusty_raisr [FLAGS] [OPTIONS] <input> <output>

 FLAGS:
+    -b               Benchmark GPU performance
+    -g               Whether or not to use the GPU
     -h, --help       Prints help information
     -V, --version    Prints version information